ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

 Now you have the web app and the database defined, but you still need to make sure that the web app can talk to the database.
-This requires three things, a connection string for the web app to use, the necessary permissions for the the web app's assigned identity to access the database, and that the firewall to the SQL Server is opened to allow traffic to access it.
+This requires three things, a connection string for the web app to use, the necessary permissions for the web app's assigned identity to access the database, and that the firewall to the SQL Server is opened to allow traffic to access it.
 Let's start with the connection string.

 To add a connection string setting to the web app, you need to add a `connection_string` block to the web app.
 The `connection_string` block should contain 3 properties that you need to set

 * name - "infradb"
 * type - "SQLAzure"
-* value - "Data Source=tcp:${local.project_name}-sql-${local.suffix}.database.windows.net,1433;Initial Catalog=infradb;Authentication=Active Directory Interactive;"
+* value - "Data Source=tcp:\${local.project_name}-sql-${local.suffix}.database.windows.net,1433;Initial Catalog=infradb;Authentication=Active Directory Interactive;"

 Unfortunately, you cannot use references to the SQL Server and database resources when creating the connection string as this would cause a cyclic dependency chain when setting up the web app access.
 So you will just have to manually create the dynamic connection string values, like the host name of the server.

 So the end result becomes this

 ```
-resource "azurerm_app_service" "app" {
+resource "azurerm_linux_web_app" "app" {
   ...
   connection_string {
     name = "infradb"